Event-based vision sensing and its application to pedestrian detection for intelligent transportation and surveillance: DATASETS AND EVALUATION METRICS

-\textbf{Average Precision (AP)} is a critical metric within the precision-recall curve, reflecting a detector’s precision across different recall levels.
-It is calculated as the weighted sum of precisions at distinct thresholds, where weights correspond to the incremental recall from the previous threshold.
-Mathematically, AP is expressed as:
+\textbf{Average Precision (AP)} is a standard metric derived from the precision--recall curve.
+It reflects detection quality across different recall levels and is commonly computed as

-where \( P (k) \) and \( R (k) \) denote the precision and recall at the \( k^{th}\) threshold, respectively.
-Precision \( P \) is the proportion of true positive detections over the total number of detections (true positives plus false positives), and recall \( R \) is the proportion of true positive detections over the total number of actual positives (true positives plus false negatives).
+where $P(k)$ and $R(k)$ denote the precision and recall at the $k$-th threshold, respectively.
+Precision is the ratio of true positive detections to all detections, whereas recall is the ratio of true positive detections to all actual positives.

-\textbf{Miss Rate (MR)} serves as a pivotal performance indicator, particularly useful for imbalanced datasets, where the negative class (background) substantially outnumbers the positive class (objects).
-The MR is computed by averaging the miss rates at several predefined false positive per image rates on a logarithmic scale.
-The miss rate at each false positive per image rate is the proportion of missed detections (false negatives) out of the total number of actual positives.
-It is given by:
+\textbf{Miss Rate (MR)} is particularly useful for imbalanced detection tasks, where background samples substantially outnumber object instances.
+It is defined as

-where \( TPR \) is the true positive rate, \( TP \) represents true positives, and \( FN \) stands for false negatives.
-The log-average is computed by averaging over the logarithmic scale of false positive per image rates, usually between \( 10^{-2}\) and \( 10^{0}\).
+where $TPR$ is the true positive rate, $TP$ denotes the number of true positives, and $FN$ denotes the number of false negatives.
+In pedestrian detection, the log-average miss rate is often computed over a predefined range of false positives per image on a logarithmic scale, typically from $10^{-2}$ to $10^{0}$.